1948 Summer Olympics: Wrestling

 Sixteen wrestling events were held, eight Greco-Roman and eight freestyle.
 All were open to men only.
 Both categories were dominated by two nations.
 Turkey was the most successful nation with six gold medals followed by Sweden receiving 5 gold medals.
 These two teams claimed 24 total medals, in other words half of the total medals given.

 Political defection

 London was the first Olympics to have a political defection.
-Marie Provazníková, the 57-year-old Czechoslovakian President of the International Gymnastics Federation, refused to return home, citing "lack of freedom" after the Czechoslovak coup in February led to the country's inclusion in the Soviet Bloc.
+Marie Provazníková, the 57-year-old Czechoslovak President of the International Gymnastics Federation, refused to return home, citing "lack of freedom" after the Czechoslovak coup in February led to the country's inclusion in the Soviet Bloc.

 Media

 For the 1948 Olympics, the Technicolor Corporation devised a bipack colour filming process – dubbed "Technichrome" – whereby hundreds of hours of film documented the events in colour, without having to use expensive and heavy Technicolor cameras.

 Slightly over 2,000 journalists attended the 1948 Games.